thatmlopsguy/thatmlopsguy.github.io/content/quotes.md

 “The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.”
 __Socrates__

-“If uou think education is expensive, try ignorance.”
+“If you think education is expensive, try ignorance.”
 __Derek Bok__